Section 194J of the Income Tax Act

 Prosecution

 The deductor may be prosecuted under Section 276B in severe circumstances where TDS is either not deducted at all or deducted but not paid to the government.
-This can lead to a fine and a maximum sentence of seven years in prison.
+This can lead to a fine and a maximum sentence of 3 months to 7 years with fine in prison.
 However, this is usually not applied to small or infrequent errors, but rather to deliberate or persistent defaulters.

 Examples of TDS on Professional Fees and Technical Services